Prosecutor ran on changing Austin before police indictments

 Berry said an internal police investigation into the incident cleared all the officers and that there is no question they will be acquitted.

-Mayor Steve Adler said there had been pressure on the city to change police culture and that he supports Garza, but he worried about how many officers were being indicted.
+Mayor Steve Adler said there had been pressure on the city to change police culture and that he supports Garza.
+But he said he wants details about the indictments to be made public soon as possible.

 “It is a large number and I’m anxious for the public and for everyone to learn what it is that gave rise to that,” he said.